mmtroyinfotech/azure-resource-group-virtual-machines/README.md

 - Windows 10 Pro, verison 22H2

-2. Create a Virtual Machine (VM):
-   Type Virtual Machines in the search, click on "Virtual machines".

 - Click on "Create" and select "Virtual machine."
 - Choose your subscription and the resource group you created.